SimonEnsemble/PoreMatMod.jl/docs/src/index.md

 # Save the result
 write_cif(novel, "3,3'-F2-SIFSIX-2-Cu-i.cif")
 # output
-┌ Info: Crystal SIFSIX-2-Cu-i.cif has I 4/m m m space group.
-I am converting it to P1 symmetry.
-└         To prevent this, pass `convert_to_p1=false` to the `Crystal` constructor.
 ┌ Warning: carbon atom 1 in SIFSIX-2-Cu-i.cif is bonded to more than four atoms!
 └ @ Xtals ~/.julia/packages/Xtals/Kf4en/src/bonds.jl:407
 ┌ Warning: carbon atom 6 in disordered_ligand!.xyz is bonded to more than four atoms!